rodrigoecheverria/p1_cleaning/README.md

 To keep it simple the code just transforms $label into a factor and renames the levels according to the ones provided in activity_labels.txt.

 ### 2.4.
-Appropriately labels the data set with descriptive variable names
+Appropriately label the data set with descriptive variable names

 The names are already loaded in var_names for the step 2, the result of its grep can subset it to get only the names needed.